19 Caribbean Overwater Bungalows For Your Bucket List!

 Just seven miles from Belize City, you’ll be picked up and whisked away by private transport the minute you land.

 Because of the U-shape, they’re pretty close to each other.
-If you want a romantic secluded getaway, check out the oceanfront bungalows instead.
+If you want more seclusion, choose one of the Oceanfront Cabanas.

 • Price: $$$